stehrn/mood-board/README.md

 ## Config
 [store config in the environment (not in the code)](https://12factor.net/config) (12 factor)

-The initial version the the service has a bit of config defined in [application.properties](src/main/resources/application.properties) to set the HTTP not found/404 message when no mood is set for user:
+The initial version the the service has a bit of config defined in (Spring Boots) [application.properties](src/main/resources/application.properties) to set the HTTP not found/404 message when no mood is set for user:
 ```
 mood_not_found_message=no mood
 ```